 The bar charts compare students of different ages in terms of why they are studying and whether they are supported by an employer.

 It is clear that the proportion of students who study for career purposes is far higher among the younger age groups, while the oldest students are more likely to study for interest.
 Employer support is more commonly given to younger students.

 Around 80% of students aged under 26 study to further their careers, whereas only 10% study purely out of interest.
 The gap between these two proportions narrows as students get older, and the figures for those in their forties are the same, at about 40%.
 Students aged over 49 overwhelmingly study for interest (70%) rather than for professional reasons (less than 20%).

 Just over 60% of students aged under 26 are supported by their employers.
 By contrast, the 30-39 age group is the most self-sufficient, with only 30% being given time off and help with fees.
 The figures rise slightly for students in their forties and for those aged 50 or more.

-(Source: Cambridge IELTS 5, test 2, NB: Follow the above band 9 writing structure for getting good band score in the examination.
+(Source: Cambridge IELTS 5 & Test 2, NB: Follow the above writing structure for getting higher IELTS band score in the examination.
 This sample answer can be an example of good writing out of many possible approaches.)

 Take a practice test to find out what is your current weakness in terms of IELTS scale and allow more time to improve your weak spots.
 The following IELTS resources will help you to develop your skills faster: